About This Chapter

 5. Common Denominator: Finding & Fractions

 Finding the common denominator is an important step in adding or subtracting fractions.
-This lesson will give you the steps needed to find the common denominator, give some examples and test your knowledge with a quiz.
+This lesson will discuss the steps needed to find the common denominator using examples.

 6. Greatest Common Divisor: Definition & Formula